 - Social Media.
 Schedule Facebook and Facebook group recurring posts and prompts.

 - Pinterest.
 Pull monthly maintenance pins for VA to schedule out.
-This is also detailed in my 6 Ways to Harness the Power of Pinterest article.

 - Tech Check.
 Are automated email series, plugins, Zaps (via Zapier), etc. functioning properly?